How to get makeup out of carpet

 Pat dry!

-Foundation is one the trickiest makeup products to remove from carpet, and one of the most commonly spilled when pumped onto the back of your hand or your face.
-Hydrogen peroxide can be used in the same instance as above here, however, if you're averse to using bleach on your carpet, cornstarch is a great alternative.
+The foundation is one of the trickiest makeup products to remove from a carpet and one of the most commonly spilled when pumped onto the back of your hand or your face.
+Hydrogen peroxide can be used in the same instance as above here; however, if you're averse to using bleach on your carpet, cornstarch is a great alternative.

 Step 1:

-Using a spoon or butter knife, scoop up as much foundation as possible to avoid pressing any standing product further into the carpet.
+Scoop up as much foundation as possible using a spoon or butter knife to avoid pressing any standing product further into the carpet.

 Step 2: